This expedition includes:

 Backpacking the La Plata Mountains

-Your expedition ends with six days of backpacking through the quaking aspen, subalpine spruce and fir, and alpine meadows peppered with wildflowers of myriad shapes and colors that make the La Plata Range of the San Juan Mountains one of Colorado’s most special places.
+After 2 days at Basecamp, preparing and packing for your backpacking section, you’ll head up into the San Juan Mountains.
+The final section of the expedition will be spent backpacking through the quaking aspen, subalpine spruce and fir, and alpine meadows peppered with wildflowers of myriad shapes and colors that make the La Plata Range of the San Juan Mountains one of Colorado’s most special places.
 You’ll learn how to stay safe and warm in unpredictable mountain weather, and take in some of the best views in the state.

 Return to Basecamp